 The IRC’s San Jose office offers a variety of unpaid internship opportunities throughout the year.
 Internship positions with IRC are highly experiential and demand intuitive, motivated, and professional candidates.
 Prospective interns should currently be enrolled in an educational institution or be a recent graduate.

-To be considered for an internship at IRC in San Jose, you must complete an online application and upload your resume to the application.
-IRC staff will contact you when there is an available placement matching your skills, interests and availability.
+To be considered for an internship at IRC in San Jose, you must complete an online application and upload your resume and cover letter to the application.
+IRC staff will contact you when there is an available placement matching your skills, interests, and availability.

 - Cultural Orientation